timtjtim/SEFlair/README.md

 # Features

  - Any SE site, excluding Area 51 (as it's not part of the API).
- - Jon Skeet compatible with minimal modifications
+ - Jon Skeet compatible with minimal modifications.
- - Fetches all data needed, including favicon (no offline resources needed)
+ - Fetches all data needed, including favicon (no offline resources needed).
- - Multiple flairs on one page
+ - Multiple flairs on one page.
- - Fails gracefully (simply doesn't display anything) rather than an area with missing images / data and console error reporting
+ - Fails gracefully (simply doesn't display anything) rather than an area with missing images / data and console error reporting.
- - Latest version of the API (2.2)
+ - Latest version of the API (2.2).
  - Up to 10,000 visitors per UTC day.
- - An HD Flair - better than the 208 x 58 images provided by SE (not retina ready).
+ - An HD Flair - better than the 208 x 58 images provided by SE, which are not retina ready.
+ - You can choose where each detail goes - make a wide, a thin, a long or a fat  flair, to fit your website.
+ - Supports moderator diamonds at the end of names.

 # Thanks to the following resources